ongres/stackgres/doc/content/en/09-runbooks/06-supabase-stackgres/_index.md

 ## Scenario

-This runbook we'll assume that you already have a Kubernetes cluster with the StackGres operator installed.
+In this runbook we'll assume that you already have a Kubernetes cluster with the StackGres operator installed.
-We will create an SGCluster with a configuration that fits Supabase' requirements.
+We will create an SGCluster with a configuration that fits Supabase's requirements.
+You can find the example resources in the [apps-on-stackgres GitHub repository](https://github.com/ongres/apps-on-stackgres/tree/main/examples/supabase).

+We will create a StackGres Postgres cluster, install Supabase using Helm, and test the setup with a simple Hello World example.

-### SGCluster
+## Creating an SGCluster

 We will create an SGCluster in the usual way, with some additional configuration: